 In order to provide estimates of financial aid eligibility to students in an expedient manner, awards are calculated based on the original FAFSA data, and mailed before the verification process is complete.
 If corrections are needed as a result of the verification process, eligibility will be recalculated and awards may be revised.
 For this reason, student and parent information should be as accurate as possible on the FAFSA.

 Verification is complete when the Office of Financial Aid has reviewed all of the requested documentation.
 If a student fails to provide the required documentation:

 - IIT cannot disburse a Federal Pell Grant, Federal SEOG, State of Illinois Monetary Award Program (MAP) Grant, ACG or SMART Grant to the student.

 - IIT cannot hire or continue a student's employment in an Federal Work-Study (FWS) job.

 - IIT cannot disburse Federal Perkins, Federal Stafford or Federal PLUS Loan funds to the student.

 All documents submitted to the Office of Financial Aid at the Illinois Institute of Technology are only reviewed by authorized staff in the office.
-All documents are scanned and the images saved in an encrypted database.
+All documents are scanned and the images are saved in an encrypted database.
 The original documents submitted to the office are shredded to maintain security of the information.
-Safeguards in place are designed to insure the security and confidentiality of student and parent information, protect against any anticipated threats or hazards to the security or integrity of such information, and protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any student or parent.
+Safeguards in place are designed to ensure the security and confidentiality of student and parent information, protect against any anticipated threats or hazards to the security or integrity of such information, and protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any student or parent.